benbranyon/featheredquill/wp-content/plugins/wp-user-avatar/readme.txt

 = Other Payment & Membership Plugin Features =

-* Accept one-time, recurring payments and charge for subscriptions with Stripe, PayPal and Mollie.
+* Accept one-time, recurring payments and charge for subscriptions with Stripe, PayPal, Paystack, RazorPay and Mollie.
 * Smart fraud protection & spam prevention on the user registration form, login form and checkout page.
 * Complete customer management to view and manage detailed records of all customers and their order history.
 * Collect EU Vat or Tax from your users with our ecommerce plugin depending on their location, with complete control over tax rates and who to charge.